High-altitude runner Kilian Jornet conquers Everest, twice

 Somehow, he still had some legs left.

-“My plan was to go up one time,” Jornet told The Associated Press in a recent interview in Barcelona, a couple of hours south of his native Pyrenees.
-“When I was going down, I was like, ‘Hmm, we could have some days before we leave’ .
-I wanted to try to go back up again.”
+“My plan was to go up one time,” Jornet told The Associated Press in a recent interview in Barcelona, just south of his native Pyrenees.
+“When I was going down, I was like, ‘Hmm, we could have some days before we leave’ … I wanted to try to go back up again.”

 Most Read Stories